jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 ### Running the script

 Navigate to the mounted directory containing your installation of this repository.
-For example:

 ```
 cd /mnt/c/Users/name/folder/Vesuvius-Grandprize-Winner-Plus/